Editor’s note: This article originally ran August 6, 2018, and was updated August 24, 2022.

 Who needs the vaccine?

 Many people think of it as being something only girls or women need.
 The reality is that HPV is incredibly common in males; partners transmit it to each other.
 If you think about the types of cancers HPV can cause—cervical, vaginal, vulvar, anal, penile, oral cancer—obviously penile cancer happens to men, but so do oral and anal cancer.
 In fact, men are much more likely to have throat and mouth cancer than women.
-In 2020, the rates of HPV-related disease linked to mouth and throat cancer are expected to surpass cervical cancers.
 Both men and women should get the vaccine as recommended, ideally before they are sexually active, as children.

 What age do children need to get the vaccine?